rcubillo/WordGuessGame/README.md

 ## How-to use this code

-- This is simple JavaScript game.
-Peoople can open this code in their browser of preference.
+- This is simple HTML-CSS-JavaScript game.
+This app will run in the browser.

 ## Contributing Guidelines